 Longitudinal results.
-Once again, the exploratory analyses for timepoint 2 included timepoint and its interaction with condition as a fixed effect.
-The bottom panel of Figure 7 shows their accuracy averaged in each condition at the second timepoint in each group.
+Once again, the exploratory analyses for Timepoint 2 included timepoint and its interaction with condition as a fixed effect.
+The bottom panel of Figure 7 shows accuracy averaged in each condition at the second timepoint in each group.

 Children.
-The bottom left quadrant of Figure 7 shows children's scores on the second task one week after exposure.
+The bottom left quadrant of Figure 7 shows children's scores on the second task, one week after exposure.
 The model predicting performance of children at follow-up revealed a significant effect of the polysemy condition ($\beta = 1.02$, t = 7.88, p = 1.63e-10) including random intercepts and slopes for participants and order, and random intercepts for item (this analysis required model comparison using between two models with equally complex random structure).
 To determine if there were changes in accuracy across timepoints, we again analyzed just those children who participated at both timepoints using a model with timepoint, condition, and their interaction as the fixed effects, and random intercepts and slopes for subjects, items, and order.
 The polysemy over ambiguity advantage held; in fact, there was no evidence of memory decay after the week-long delay.
-That is, there was a main effect of condition (polysemy) ($\beta = 0.96$, t = 7.80, p = 2.05e-09), but no main effect of timepoint (T2) ($\beta = -0.17$, t = -1.44, p = 0.16) and no significant interaction of condition (polysemy) and timepoint (T2) ($\beta = 0.06$, t = 0.35, p = 0.73).
+That is, there was a main effect of condition (polysemy; $\beta = 0.96$, t = 7.80, p = 2.05e-09), but no main effect of timepoint (T2; $\beta = -0.17$, t = -1.44, p = .16) and no significant interaction of condition (polysemy) and timepoint (T2; $\beta = 0.06$, t = 0.35, p = .73).

-Again, to ensure that these participants were representative of our main sample on this task as well as the preceding task, we entered results into a multilevel model to compare performance on this task at the first timepoint between the whole group and the subgroup which returned for the follow up, using group, condition, and their interaction as main effects with maximal random structure (random intercepts for subjects random slopes and intercepts for item and order).
-Reassuringly, this revealed no main effect of group (full group) ($\beta = -0.01$, t = -0.11, p = 0.91) and no interaction of condition and group ($\beta = -0.07$, t = -0.48, p = 0.64), but again revealed a main effect of the polysemy condition ($\beta = 0.84$, t = 47, p = 1.91e-10).
+Again, to ensure that these participants were representative of our main sample on this task as well as the preceding task, we entered results into a multilevel model to compare performance on this task at the first timepoint between the whole group and the subgroup that returned for the follow up, using group, condition, and their interaction as main effects with maximal random structure (random intercepts for subjects random slopes and intercepts for item and order).
+Reassuringly, this revealed no main effect of group (full group; $\beta = -0.01$, t = -0.11, p = .91) and no interaction of condition and group ($\beta = -0.07$, t = -0.48, p = .64), but again revealed a main effect of the polysemy condition ($\beta = 0.84$, t = 47, t = 0.91).

 Adults.
 The bottom right quadrant of Figure 7 shows adults' scores on the second task one week after exposure.
-Consistent with both the adult data at the first timepoint and the child data at the first and second timepoints, the model (including random intercepts and slopes for subjects, items, and order) found a significant polysemy advantage at follow up ($\beta = 0.76$, t = 3.17, p = 0.01).
+Consistent with both the adult data at the first timepoint and the child data at the first and second timepoints, the model (including random inter-